 When it comes to building online courses, you’re the expert.
-You’ve mastered course navigation menus, know how to build interactions that engage even the most reluctant learners, and seem to have a sixth sense for when’s the best time for a quiz.
+You can build interactions that engage even the most reluctant learners, write quiz questions like a pro, and you have a sixth sense for how to organize information.
 But when it comes to the content that goes into your courses, you might find yourself at the mercy of your subject matter experts (SMEs).

 Your SMEs give you the information and feedback you need to build engaging, informative, and relevant online courses.
 When things are going well with them, your projects run smoothly, you have the information you need to design your course, and you meet your deadlines.
-But when things aren’t going so well, you might end up with a ton of irrelevant content, a frustrated team, and urgent voicemails from angry clients.
+But when things aren’t going so well, you might end up with a ton of irrelevant content, a frustrated team, and missed deadlines.

 Get to Know Your SMEs

-A critical facet in managing your e-learning project is managing the relationships with people who support it.
 If you want your project to be successful, it’s important to establish a good working relationship with your subject matter experts.
-They play a key role in the content you need, how you design your course, and whether the course succeeds or not.
+They play a key role in ensuring that you get the information you need and they will provide crucial feedback on the course materials you design.

-So before you start talking shop with your SMEs, introduce yourself to them and get to know them a little better.
+Before you start talking shop with your SMEs, introduce yourself and get to know them a little better.
 That way, next time you need information from them, you can start the conversation by asking them how their daughter’s graduation went, rather than immediately grilling them for information.

 Show Your SMEs What You’d Like to Accomplish

-Most of the time, your SMEs assume your course will look and feel just like the other courses they’ve seen.
-That why they might look completely baffled when you start talking to them about creating a highly interactive course with scenarios and quizzes.
-Don’t panic if they look annoyed or puzzled.
-Just remember that they might have a hard time visualizing this and do whatever you can to help them understand what you’re planning to create.
+Most of the time, your SMEs assume your course will look and feel just like the other e-learning courses they’ve seen in the past.
+Keep in mind that they might have a hard time visualizing what you want to create and you may need to take a few steps to help them understand what you're designing.

 When you take the time to do this, it will help them understand what you’re creating and possibly even inspire them to contribute ideas of their own.